 I know it’s a terrible experience to see a prompt window saying you can’t open the photo while you’re expecting a preview.
 So I think it’s necessary to share the following methods with you to help you fix Windows Photo Viewer not working.
 But before that, let's first take a look at picture recovery on Windows 10.

 How to Recover Photos/Pictures/Images with MiniTool Power Data Recovery

 - Get the installer of MiniTool Power Data Recovery and run it to finish the installation.

 - Double click on the icon to launch the software and wait a few seconds for the disk information loading process.

-- Select This PC from the left sidebar; it is used to scan & recover files from local drives.
+- The Logical Drives tab will be selected by default; it is used to scan & recover files from local drives.